The Goldilocks of Pragmatic Understanding: Fine-Tuning Strategy Matters for Implicature Resolution by LLMs: Background on implicature

-In later work, \cite{potts:2006} describes how pragmatic pressures interacting with context cause conversational implicature to arise.
+In later work, \citet{potts:2006} describes how pragmatic pressures interacting with context cause conversational implicature to arise.
 He shows how sensitive conversational implicatures are to small changes in the context.
 Novel information about a speaker's belief state might completely change what is implied.
 There are many more models of implicature that aim to explain how humans understand language in context.
-Most notably, \cite{frank:2012} formalise the view that speakers produce utterances that are helpful and not longer than necessary with a Bayesian model called the rational speech act (RSA).
+Most notably, \citet{frank:2012} formalise the view that speakers produce utterances that are helpful and not longer than necessary with a Bayesian model called the rational speech act (RSA).
 Many variants on the RSA framework have since been proposed.
-For example, \cite{goodman:frank:2016} extend it to handle nonliteral uses of language, like irony, and metaphor.
+For example, \citet{goodman:frank:2016} extend it to handle nonliteral uses of language, like irony, and metaphor.
+In the context of computational models, prior work uses insights from pragmatics to show that the use of certain words can make a language model produce biased completions (\citet{patel-pavlick-2021-stated}, e.g.\ saying someone ``claimed'' something rather than ``said'' something), and inform bias and sentiment classifiers \citep{greene-resnik-2009-words,recasens-etal-2013-linguistic}.

+In this work, we focus on conversational implicatures and not on conventional implicatures.
+All conversational implicatures are negotiable by context, but the way they depend on context can be different. \citet{grice:1975} identifies generalised conversational implicatures and particularised conversational implicatures.
+The former require little or no context to be resolved.
+For example, ``some athletes smoke'' can imply ``not all athletes smoke'', but might also imply ``I do not know whether all athletes smoke'' when it is a response to the question ``do you know whether all athletes smoke?'' \citep{implicature:stanford:2019}.
+The latter only arise in certain contexts.
+For example, the response ``I have an early morning'' to the question ``do you want to stay for a drink?''.